 In my 20 years in NYC, 18 of them as a yogini , I’ve often observed spiritually-inclined people (including myself) create a divide between what they consider “spiritual” and the rest.
 On the “spiritual ” side we usually find things such as:

-- Taking yoga classes
+Taking yoga classes

 Meditating and chanting

 Becoming a vegetarian, vegan, raw food eater...

-Using natural remedies and getting energy work
+Using natural remedies and receiving energy work

 Taking self-development workshops of all kinds

-- Reading Tolle, Chopra, Dyer, Williamson...
+Reading Tolle, Chopra, Dyer, Williamson...

-- Watching “Forks over knives” or other "conscious" documentaries.
+Watching Forks Over Knives or other "conscious" documentaries.

 Then there’s “the rest” :

 Our “not-so-spiritual” romantic partner and sex life

 Bills to pay

 At first sight the “spiritual” and the “non-spiritual” lists don’t seem to have much of a common thread running through them.
 It is easy indeed to perceive some activities as more elevating, some as less.
 I think we all do at some point.
 Unfortunately this compartmentalization of our existence is an impediment in our quest for more wholeness, unity and harmony, all defining characteristics of Spirit.
 So how can we reconcile those seemingly incompatible two sides, the spiritual and the mundane, and feel as connected to Source running errands than during our seated meditations?
-I'll let you ponder that question for now.
-Nothing like sitting with a dilemma for a bit to allow one's unique perspective to come through.
+I'll let you ponder that question for now, and maybe even allow your unique perspective on the matter to come through.